domino54/title-packs/Documentation/Pursuit.md

 To build a map, keep these instructions:
 * Just build complicated race track with hidden/hard to reach finish.
 * Use multilap start instead, if you want.
 Players wont respawn when finishing then.
-* Border your map with something tall.
+* Border your map with something tall (eg. mountains) to prevent players going outside.
 * Fill or avoid areas, where players can glitch under/out of block/map.
+* Don't place turbos in two way roads - players won't get slower driving from opposite direction.
 * Don't make hard to reach spots.
 Better create many easy ones and wide spaces.
+* 64x64 Stadium base is way too big for Hide and Seek maps.

 ---